Nance-Lab/textile/README.md

 How to Use as an Instructor
 ===========
 Welcome to TEXTILE!
-For instructors we have two pathways to follow: teaching Current Modules and Developing Your Own Curriculum.
+For instructors we have two pathways to follow: Teaching Current Modules and Developing Your Own Curriculum.

 Teaching Current Modules:
 ---
+1. Download the repository and plan to teach the Data Science Specific and Image Processing Specific pathways
+2. At least two days before the lesson, send out the pre-module activity
+3. Teaching the module live either by presenting the PPT file in earlier Modules or completing a code-along with areas for students to ask questions and explore independently
+4. After the lesson, send out the post-module reflection to students

 Developing Your Own Curriculum:
 ---